matthewli125/SRCFD/README.md

 After running the openFOAM simulations at a higher resolution, I realized that in most cases, a significant amount of every frame had large areas of solid colors (completely air or completely water), and that a neural network shouldn't be needed to upscale these.
 I could simply use nearest-neighbor upscaling instead.
 This means that within a given frame, only a portion of it needs to be inferred by a neural network, which could drastically cut down on computation cost.

 I want the neural network to focus on "features", which are areas in frames where the water is interacting with the air.
 My approach to find these features was dividing each frame into smaller squares and removing those which exceed a certain threshold of water or air.
 The size of these squares is the "feature size", and the optimal feature size will be determined by experimentation.
+(Note: the small blank square at the bottom in the middle is the dam)

 ![patches](readme_imgs/featurePatches.png)